dwp/govuk-casa/docs/guides/2-plan.md

 ## Terminology

 * **Plan**: The sum of all _Waypoints_, _Routes_ and _Origins_
-* **Waypoint**: A visitable point in a user's journey through your plan (e.g. a UI that the user visits)
+* **Waypoint**: A visitable point in a user's journey through your plan
-* **Route**: A connection between any two waypoints in the plan; can be directed either two-ways, or one-way between the waypoints
+* **Route**: A connection between any two Waypoints in the plan; can be directed either two-ways, or one-way between the waypoints
 * **Origin**: A point within the Plan from which traversals will be started; at least one origin must be defined
 * **Condition**: A boolean decision of whether a particular route will be followed or not during a traversal
-* **Journey Context**: Some state information about the user's interaction with the plan (contains data and validation state)
+* **Journey Context**: Some state information about the user's interaction with the Plan (contains data and validation state)

-Whilst the terms _Waypoint_ and _Page_ are interchangeable for the most part, it is not always the case that a _Waypoint_ will lead to one of your page form templates being rendered.
-For example, the `submit` waypoint in the [example application](deploying.md#1-plan) is actually delivered to the user by some custom route handlers, rather than CASA's default page-handling middleware.
-It is due to this subtle semantic difference that we tend to prefer the term _Waypoint_ when describing points along a user's journey.
+Whilst the terms _Waypoint_ and _Page_ are interchangeable for the most part, you should think of _Waypoints_ as abstractions, and _Pages_ as concrete implementations (i.e. visible web pages) of the same concept.

 ## Simple linear routes